Link Search Menu Expand Document Documentation Menu

 Wildcard searches also work within text fields to find partial matches:

-search body=user* source=otellogs
+search body=connection* source=otellogs

 | fields body